avast/retdec/README.md

 ## License

 Copyright (c) 2017 Avast Software, licensed under the MIT license.
 See the [`LICENSE`](https://github.com/avast/retdec/blob/master/LICENSE) file for more details.

+RetDec incorporates a modified PeLib library.
+New modules added by Avast Software are licensed under the MIT license.
+The original sources are licensed under the following license:
+* Copyright (c) 2004 - 2005 Sebastian Porst (webmaster@the-interweb.com), licensed under the zlib/libpng License.
+See the [`LICENSE-PELIB`](https://github.com/avast/retdec/blob/master/LICENSE-PELIB) file for more details.

 RetDec uses third-party libraries or other resources listed, along with their licenses, in the [`LICENSE-THIRD-PARTY`](https://github.com/avast/retdec/blob/master/LICENSE-THIRD-PARTY) file.